-- Always roll out heating mats with the heating cables facing up. - When the heating mat reaches the area boundary, cut the liner/net and turn the mat before rolling it back.
+- Roll out heating mats with the heating cables facing up.
+If this is an asphalt application roll out the heating mats with plastic mesh over the heating cables. - When the heating mat reaches the area boundary, cut the liner/net and turn the mat before rolling it back.